Aleksandir/Password-CLI/README.md

 ## Usage

-To generate a random password, use the `gen` command:
+To call the program, use the command `python main.py` followed by the desired options.

+## Options

+Use python main.py --help to see the options, below are some examples of commands: